dayvidwhy/response-radar/README.md

 The ruby web framework Sinatra is included as a way of communicating with the running program.

 ## Routes
-The application can be communicated with using a few routes.
+The application can be communicated with using these routes.

 ```bash
 # Start a new radar